atomisthq/docs/docs/quick-starts/rug-cli.md

 ```

 That's more like it!
 What if we decide we do not want the Apache
 Software License?
-There's an Editor for that!
+There's an editor for that!

 ```
 $ rug edit atomist-rugs:common-editors:RemoveApacheSoftwareLicense20